kirtfitzpatrick/deadpool/README.md

 ```

 ## Overview

 ### Plugin Architecture

 Since there are guaranteed to be edge cases deadpool was designed to utilize
-additional custom plugins from the config directory.
-Examples are created
+additional custom plugins from the config lib/deadpool directory.

-for you by the deadpool-generator command.
+For examples look at the built in plugins in lib/deadpool/failover_protocol
+and lib/deadpool/monitor in this code base.

 ### Chainable Failover Protocols